Pokémon Showdown

-Development

-Development
+History

+Early forms of Pokémon battle simulators included Netbattle and IRC, the former of which featured a functional user interface.

 Development of Pokémon Showdown began in 2011 by Guangcong "Zarel" Luo.
 After playing an older simulator called Pokémon Online, Luo became bored of its basic user interface and decided to begin working on his own version.
 Showdown is written in JavaScript, allowing the deployment of changes in real-time, without the disadvantage of having to stop the servers to add new features.
 The primary goal for the simulator was to deliver a bug-free experience for the end user, whilst implementing all mechanics for all Pokémon generations up to that point in time.

+Luo noticed that an older simulator's lack of a battle replay feature meant that players had to rely on a text log to show others those battles.
+Having already developed a concept for a replay feature, he went ahead with making this a feature on Showdown.
+In July 2012, Smogon adopted the website and battle simulator of Pokémon Showdown, after Luo attempted to garner interest on his battle replay player, originally conceptualised on the older simulator's forums, highlighted a need for a more customisable simulator.
+An internal quality control team approved and integrated sprites of Pokémon species from Pokémon Black and White (2010) onto the simulator with the assistance of a sprite artist.
 The server that hosts Showdown is funded by Smogon founder Chris "chaos" Monsanto.

-Features
+In 2017, both Showdown and later Smogon were the victims of a data breach, with passwords, including those belonging to administrators being compromised.
+Luo committed to implementing 2FA.

 Battle simulator

-The primary feature of Pokémon Showdown is the ability to simulate battles between players.
+The primary feature of Pokémon Showdown is the ability to simulate Pokémon battles between players.
 Players can choose between different formats, such as those categorised by Smogon or others that are unique to Showdown.